 - Right to have a lawyer present while being questioned

 - Right to have a lawyer appointed if you cannot afford to hire a lawyer

 - Right to be informed that anything you say may be used as evidence against you

 - Right to be informed of the charges against you

 - Right to be considered for release pending trial

-The law firm of Franks & Rechenberg, P.C. serves clients in Algonquin, Lake in the Hills, Huntley, Harvard, Lakemoor, Hebron, McHenry, Woodstock and Prairie Grove in addition to many other communities in McHenry County and Lake County.
+The law firm of Franks & Rechenberg, P.C. serves clients in Algonquin, Lake in the Hills, Huntley, Harvard, Lakemoor, Hebron, McHenry, Woodstock and Prairie Grove in addition to many other communities in McHenry and DeKalb County.
 Please contact us today for a free consultation by filling out the form below.